Callao, Missouri

-Callao is a city in Macon County, Missouri, United States.
+Callao (/kae'laiou/ kal-EYE-oh) is a city in Macon County, Missouri, United States.
 The population was 251 at the 2020 census, down from 292 in 2010.

 History

 Callao was laid out in 1858, a year before the railroad was extended to that point.
 The town most likely took its name from the port city of Callao, Peru.
 Townsfolk did not know what to call the new town.
 They hung a map of the world on the wall, blindfolded a man like Pin the Tail on the Donkey, aimed him at the map and his finger landed on Callao, Peru.
 A post office called Callao has been in operation since 1859.

 The Johnson Morrow House was listed on the National Register of Historic Places in 1994.

 Geography

 Callao is in southwestern Macon County.
 U.S. Route 36 passes just south of the city limits, leading east 8 mi to Macon, the county seat, and west 25 mi to Brookfield.
 Missouri Route 3 passes through the center of Callao as Chestnut Street, leading north 33 mi to Kirksville and south 24 mi to Clifton Hill.

 According to the U.S. Census Bureau, Callao has a total area of 0.52 sqmi, all land.
 The city drains east to the Middle Fork of the Little Chariton River and to the west to Stinking Creek, a tributary of the Middle Fork.
 Via the Little Chariton River, Callao is within the watershed of the Missouri River.